patfiaux/CRSsim/README.md

 ## 1.2 Simulation quickstart with example data (Selection screen)
 ### 1.2.1. source the script
 ```
-source('/path/to/script/RELICS_sim.r')
+source('/path/to/script/CRSsim.r')
 ```

 ### 1.2.2.
 Setting up simulation flags.
+Running a simulation will generate a count file (containing all counts for each of the guides) a info file (containing information about the target location of the guide) and an ehancer file (containing the locations of each enhancer).
+We have set up an empty file for you (Example_simulations) within which you can generate these files.
+Move into said directory and begin setting the flags.
 There are several different flags which have no defaults and need to be supplied by the user.
 Below is the outline on how to set the most important flags to get the simulation going.

 Flags are set up in a list format